splicemachine/spliceengine/platforms/hdp2.6.5/docs/HDP-installation.md

 3. From Ambari Dashboard using the cluster's "Actions" dropdown, select "Stop All", click "Confirm Stop" and wait for cluster to stop.

-Then from the master node terminal do :
+Then from the ambari server node terminal do :

 ````
 sudo yum remove -y splicemachine_ambari_service